BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 Despite this abundant variety, being a computer scientist is more than being an expert in one specific field.
 It is more than knowing how to build large software systems, manage networks, process data and establish a secure infrastructure.
 **It is a way of thinking!** And no, we do not think like computers but embrace the curiosity naturally given to us human beings.
 We renew the playing child within us and let it go wild to solve riddles for no particular reason.
-I think that is one of the most human things to do.
+And I think that is one of the most human things to do.

 ### A New Perspective on Information